Nitrokey/nitrokey-documentation/fido2/linux/configuration-with-pam-and-linux.md

 ```
 And plug your Nitrokey FIDO 2.
 ### Configuration
-Once done with the preparation, we can start to configure the computer to login with the Nitrokey FIDO 2.
+Once done with the preparation, we can start to configure the computer to use the Nitrokey FIDO 2 for authentication at login and `sudo`.
 #### 5. Generate the U2F config file
 To generate the configuration file we will use the `pamu2fcfg` utility that comes with the `libpam-u2f`.
 For convenience, we will directly write the output of the utility to the `u2f_keys` file under `.config/Nitrokey`.